 In addition, we have a special advertorial formula to facilitate all-embracing stories/messages.
 This format is used where the standard corporate-style advert is insufficient to convey the message.
 This is a double-page spread — priced at €1900 (plus VAT @23%) — which we will write, design, and make-up in conjunction with the client, with the client having full control over content, style of presentation, etc. Alternatively, the client can supply the finished pdf in print-ready format.

-There is also the Building Services News Facebook page.
+There is also the Building Services Engineering Facebook page.
 Here again postings are linked directly back to the Building Services News website.

 The Chartered Institution of Building Services Engineers (CIBSE)